intel/FPGA-Devcloud/main/GitHub_Usage/Developer_GitHub_Devcloud_Instructions.md

 ### Typora

 If Typora is set as the default markdown editor, then in cmd.exe, input `.md` file path directly would open target markdown file.
+Click [here](https://www.typora.io/) to download Typora.

 To set Typora as the default markdown editor you have to do following:

 1. Select one of your markdown files
 2. Open context menu and choose
-   - *Properties* and then click on *Change* buttong, as shown in **Figure 1**
+   - *Properties* and then click on *Change* button, as shown in **Figure 1**
    - *Open with -> Choose another app*, as shown in **Figure 2**
 3. Choose *Typora* or *Typora Launcher* in **How do you want to open this file?** and set a checkmark for *Always use this app to open .md files.*